 Recapture the interest of shoppers

 Abandoned cart emails can bring people back to the checkout line.
 To start your email campaign, craft subject lines and get feedback from your team.
-After you draft an email template and conduct some A/B tests, you’ll be able to see what works for you—and get time back to focus on other things.
+After you draft an email template you’ll be able to see what works for you—and get time back to focus on other things.